 I would love to give my boys the best start to their financial journey.
 What a great gift to give them in their 20’s.
 Rather than gifting them a pot of money at age 18, when let’s face it, they will just want to spend it on rock guitars and technology!

-Emma Maslin, The Money Whisperer, wrote a blog last week about helping your child retire a millionaire, which inspired me.
-She explains the concept of investing just £1 per day from when they are born to age 20, with 7% growth and government tax relief, that by the age of 20, your children’s Pension could be worth £420,000 at age 65.
+If you invested just £1 per day from when they are born to age 20, with 7% growth and government tax relief, by the age of 20 your children’s Pension could be worth £420,000 at age 65.
 That’s right – just £1 per day! £30 per month is bang on the amount of money I want to invest for my two boys.
 After my Facebook live, I was about to open a Hargreaves Lansdown pension (I had all the paperwork done) but then I decided to explore a little more into different pension options.
 So I began my search.

 Choosing a Pension Fund